 Did you spend a lot of time and money working on your website, but are you not seeing the traffic you want?
 Or are you wondering why your competitors have higher rankings than you do?
 The answer to your troubles is most probably an SEO audit.
-This can give your website a boost in the search engine ranking to attract more leads, revenue and visitors.
+This can give your website a boost in the search engine ranking to attract more leads, revenue, and visitors.

 What are SEO audits?

 SEO audits are like health checks for your website.
-Basically, it’s an evaluation of how optimised your website is for search engines.
+Basically, it’s an evaluation of how optimized your website is for search engines.
 Regularly checking your SEO to ensure that your strategy is up to date and everything is working correctly is therefore very important and should be standard procedure for any website.

 Why SEO audits really make a difference

 These audits are always a good way to evaluate your performance.
 It reveals the weaknesses in your SEO strategy and it will reveal what your direct competitors are doing better than you.
 Your website might be amazing and well-designed but if search engines can’t read it, there’s a big chance the pages you put hard work into may never see the light of day.